fejlek/Nine-Circles-Statistics/README.md

 The primary focus of this repository is *statistical models*, i.e., models such as linear regression, contingency tables, or survival models (I plan covering nine models at the time of writing this introduction).
 I will demonstrate their usage on datasets taken from Kaggle (https://www.kaggle.com).
 Even though each problem will be mainly focused on one particular model, I expect that due to dealing with more or less realistic datasets, I will have to cover other additional topics as the need emerges, e.g.,  dealing with missing data (multiple imputation) and dealing with dependent/correlated observations.

 The main motivation behind this work is personal: learning, practice, future reference, demonstration of skill, and, last but not least, fun.
 Still, I think that these small projects can be useful for any reader interested in statistical modelling.
-Kaggle users usually provide their solutions based on machine learning techniques, so these solutions can be unique, at least in that regard.
+Kaggle users usually provide their solutions based on machine learning techniques, so these solutions can be unique, at least in this regard.

 ## Machine learning and statistical models